drandarov-io/zomboid-decompiler-template/README.md

 This project is a template for decompiling Project Zomboid source files and using them in a mod.
 Knowledge of Gradle is expected.

+With this setup this project gathers the decompiled Project Zomboid source files and the mods themselves are seperate. __Step 1__ and __2__ are in this repository and __Step 3__ is in a seperate repository.

 ## Guide

 ### 1. Set `gameDir`